ampho-cms/ampho/doc/user_manual.rst

 -------

-In general it doesn't matter where exactly views code is located, but Ampho proposes a convenient way to organize views' and map it to URLs.
+In general it doesn't matter where exactly views code is located, but Ampho proposes a convenient way to organize views and map them to URLs.

 When Ampho loads a bundle, it checks for the ``views`` module presence in the bundle's package, and, if it's present, Ampho automatically imports it within bundle's context, so you can easily use ``views`` module to define